StratoKit/strato-runner/README.md

 After consideration:

 Plugins should not be registered in a `plugins.js` file.
 Maybe that can be optional.
 By registering them directly in the app, bundles only include the ones that are really needed.
+OTOH, how would you register project-only plugins like webpack and eslint?
+Using the require expansion in config?

 Stratokit provides these services: